-PRC is a priority partner for the Russian Federation not only on the trade level (China is the biggest Russian trade partner in terms of turnover per year), but also in investment, politics and other spheres.
-Moreover, the consensus on disproportional economic cooperation compared to political one22, is strengthening both in Moscow and Beijing and this misbalance is considered
+China is a priority partner for Russia not only on the trade level (China is the biggest Russian trade partner in terms of turnover per year), but also in investment, politics and other spheres.
+The consensus on disproportional economic cooperation compared to political cooperation22 is strengthening both in Moscow and Beijing and this misbalance is considered one of the key risks for sustainable cooperation in the future.
+Particularly, at the trade regulation level China maintains a lot of barriers for Russian products.